Immigration to France: Maghrebis

-Marginalization of Muslim and Arab immigrants

-The Constitution of France states it is illegal for the state to gather information on race and ethnicity in the census.
-In 2020, research was conducted by mapping where there was a high presence of Islamic institutions to prove that income segregation was prominent in Paris amongst Islamic migrants.
-Banlieues are lower-income suburban areas of France, historically known as "religious ghettos" occupied by African and Islamic immigrants.
-These areas hold higher numbers of Islamic institutions compared to urban, more wealthier areas, which concludes a high population of Islamic immigrants in the area.

-This segregation of cultures and identities can allow for these groups to flourish without intervention from the other groups as seen as well with the creation and destruction of the Calais Jungle.
-The Calais Jungle was a homeless encampment located by the border of France.
-During the 2015 European Refugee Crisis there was an influx of asylum seekers moving into the Calais Jungle.
-Formerly a landfill, migrants and asylum were able to replicate an urban style of living with the establishment of stores, restaurants, schools and places of worship, while they waited for the government to determine their fate.
-The Calais Jungle received support from NGOs and grassroot organizations even after the French government dismantled the area in 2016.
-Just like the banlieues in France, the living conditions of the Calais Jungle are hazardous and unkept with high levels of state authority violence.
-People living in these areas with high migrant populations reported insufficient food, water and healthcare.

-The large population of Islamic and African immigrants in banlieus has allowed for different marginalized groups to thrive independently but can institute poverty traps - making it difficult for them to be fully integrated.

 Sub-Saharan Africans

 Immigrants from Sub-Saharan Africa come primarily from the countries of Francophone Africa in West Africa and Central Africa, and also Madagascar.
 The most common countries of birth for these immigrants are Madagascar, Senegal, Ivory Coast, Cameroon, DRC, Mali, Republic of the Congo, Mauritius, Comoros and Guinea.
 Some of these immigrants have been settling in France for over a century, and were employed in various jobs such as soldiers (Senegalese Tirailleurs) and domestic workers; while others, such as Malians in France, started arriving mainly from the 1960s onward.

 North Americans and South Americans

 An important community of immigrants from North America to France are Haitians in France.

 Citizens of the United States of America total more than 100,000 permanent residents in France, Canadians 11,931, followed by Latin Americans are a growing sub-group the most numerous are the Brazilians 44,622, followed by Venezuelans 30,000, Peruvians 22,002, Chileans (esp. arrived in the 1970s) 15,782, and Argentineans 11,899 (or up to 15,000).
 Latin Americans are increasingly emigrating to France for economic reasons, study, work, family, and sometimes political asylum.